 Discussion:

 To achieve stable temperature of the Coils will require stable pressure in the Lead reservoir and the Magnet reservoir.
 The lower the pressure in the magnet reservoir the cooler the coils will run to some point.
 But if the heat shield warms up it may be better to push more flow through the shields at a cost of running the liquid in the magnet reservoir at a higher pressure.
 This will lower the heat shield temperature which will have the most dramatic effect on Coil 5 but will help all coils since they are all cooled by conduction of the copper fingers.
-The first step increasing the pressure is to close the EV8670BY and force all of the boil off of the magnet through the shields.
+The first step increasing the pressure is to close or throttle EV8670BY and force all or some of the boil off of the magnet through the shields.
 If this is not enough we can turn on heaters in the Magnet Reservoir circuit HTR8672 and control them on the pressure in the circuit or the shield outlet temperature.

 A small amount (< 1g/s) of the 4K helium gas generated in the Solenoid is used to cool the Vapor Cooled Leads (VCL’s).
 Vapor cooled leads are designed to transmit the high current (2500A) from water cooled buss bars to the superconductor of the magnet.
 Helium “vapor” starts at 4K and warms as it flows up the leads and warms due to absorbing heat from the I2R loss of the conducting filaments in the lead.
 400Watt heaters HTR8621A and HTR8621B will help to limit the ice ball size.
 After those heaters are ceramic breaks that have helium on the inside and air on the outside.

 There are male bayonets with Teflon circulation flow dampers inside to minimize the cooling of the ceramics.
 The flow then proceeds through vacuum insulated lines that then connect to ambient vaporizers that are designed to ice up on the outside and warm the gas to room temperature.
 That warm gas then goes through the flow controllers, one for each lead.
-Flow is controlled based on mass flow and this mass flow is a pre-programed function of current in the magnet, XXslpm (0.XXg/s) at no current and XXslpm (0.XXg/s) at full XXXX amps.
+Flow is controlled based on mass flow and this mass flow is a pre-programed function of current in the magnet, 35.4slpm (0.096g/s) at no current and 41.3slpm (0.112g/s) at full 2416 amps.

 With the proper amount of flow, the heat load to the 4K system is minimized and the lead is protected from overheating.
 If the lead reservoir is not stable because the heat loads of the solenoid and the U-tubes are too low or if there is not enough boil off gas to cool the vapor current leads, we can activate heater HTR8620 to increase the pressure in the reservoir.
 We can make the control parameter of this heater the position of the cold return valve PV8522SR and require it to be some percent open while regulating the pressure in the Lead reservoir at about 1.3 atm.

-As the 4K Lead Reservoir (1.2 Atm Tank) is filling, the PID for controlling the liquid level for the primary supply valve EV8611JT can be setup and tuned.
+Verify stability of the Lead Reservoir (1.2 Atm Tank) helium level.
+The PID for controlling the liquid level for the primary supply valve EV8611JT can be fine tuned.
 This will be a very slow loop and the valve will only need changes every few minutes (sample time long).